orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pleiades.rst

 Figure 5: A Pleiades image in Monteverdi Uncompress Jpeg2000 image module. (c) CNES 2012

 `Figure 5` shows what this module looks like.
-On the left, one can find informations about the images dimensions, resolution level, and number of `Jpeg2000 <http://en.wikipedia.org/wiki/JPEG_2000>`_  tiles in image, dimension of tiles, and size of tiles in mega-octets.
+On the left, one can find information about the images dimensions, resolution level, and number of `Jpeg2000 <http://en.wikipedia.org/wiki/JPEG_2000>`_  tiles in image, dimension of tiles, and size of tiles in mega-octets.
 The center part of the module is the most important one: it displays a quick-look of the